VectorInstitute/fed-rag/docs/getting_started/essentials.md

 !!! note "Note — FedRAG also enables centralized RAG fine-tuning"

-    While the main premise for FedRAG is FL, that centralized fine-tuning is also supported (as our readers shall see shortly in the upcoming Quick Start example).
+    While the main premise for FedRAG is FL, note that centralized fine-tuning is also supported (as our readers shall see shortly in the upcoming Quick Start example).